openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - For each transaction:
    - Update uDMA SDIO's RX_SADDR CSR with an interleaved (L2) memory address.
 SDIO will write the data to this memory address for transmission.
    - Configure uDMA SDIO's RX_SIZE CSR with the size of data that SDIO needs to transmit. uDMA SDIO will copy the transmit RX_SIZE bytes of data to the RX_SADDR location of interleaved memory.
-- Configure DATA_SETUP setup CSR to enable transmit of data from the L2 memory to the external.
-The Tx operation is start only successfully command transfer.
-Refere to the DATA_SETUP CSR for more information.
+- Configure DATA_SETUP setup CSR to enable transmission of data from the external device to L2 memory.
+The Rx operation will start only after a successful command transfer.
+Refer to the DATA_SETUP CSR for more information.
+Refer to the DATA_SETUP CSR for more information.

 The uDMA SDIO can be configured to perform Tx operation based on the below conditions:
 - Rx operation is initiated when RWN and EN bit of DATA_SETUP CSR is 1 and command is already transferred.